 - Peter Busher, age 71, of Chester Gap, VA, died September 11, 2002, from hypothermia while trying to hike across the Presidential Range on the Gulfside Trail in a freezing rain storm.

 - William Callahan, age 57, of Meansville, GA, died September 29, 2002, from cardiac arrest on the summit.

-136 and 137.
+136 – 137.
 Thomas Burke, age 46, of Springfield NH, and Scott Sandburg, age 32 of Arlington, MA, died November 29, 2002, in an early season avalanche when attempting an ice climb on the Tuckerman Ravine Headwall.

 - Jason Gaumond, age 28, of Southbridge, MA, died January 30, 2004, from a fall in Huntington Ravine while trying to descend the Huntington Ravine Trail.

-- Rob Douglas, age 39, of Vershire, VT, died March 7, 2004, from a fall in Pipeline Gully on Mt.
-Clay.
+- Rob Douglas, age 39, of Vershire, VT, died March 7, 2004, from a fall in Pipeline Gully on Mount Clay.
 He fell while attempting to descend an icy ski gully to help a fellow skier who was injured in a fall down the same gully.

 - Jean Moreau, age 50, of Becancour, QC, Canada, died August 4, 2006, from cardiac arrest on the Davis Path near its intersection with the Camel Trail.